skat/rsu-b2b-sample-client-java/README.md

 **IMPORTANT**: The ModtagMomsangivelseForeloebig service submits a draft only.

-**(3) ModtagMomsangivelseForeloebig**: Once the legal entity has approved the VAT returns this service provides receipt (a PDF document) and payment details.
+**(3) MomsangivelseKvitteringHent**: Once the legal entity has approved the VAT returns this service provides receipt (a PDF document) and payment details.
 The **transaction id** generated for submitting the draft VAT Returns is the **transaction id** to be used in the request of this service as the value in the field `TransaktionIdentifier` , e.g.: